 Dream of: 27 December 2003 "Locked Door Opened"

-As I was walking east along Kinney's Lane in Portsmouth, I was thinking I should make application to be admitted to the bar in Ohio.
+As I was walking east along Kinney's Lane in Portsmouth, Ohio, I was thinking I should make application to be admitted to the bar in Ohio.
 The application was extensive and would take a while to fill out; but it wasn't much unlike other legal documents which I was accustomed to preparing as a lawyer.
 For example, gathering information and preparing documents in divorce cases required detail to tedious minutiae, just like in the application.

 The application required some references.
 I thought of judge McGuire – I could ask him to send in a letter of reference, especially since he lived in Gallipolis, the city where I would probably practice law.
 Maybe I could file my application without his letter of recommendation, and he could send it in later.